zainibeats/truefa-py/docs/SECURITY.md

 - Secret files use `.enc` extension and are encrypted with AES-GCM
 - Vault metadata contains only verification data, not actual secrets
 - Encrypted files include integrity protection

+### Vault State Verification

+- **Deep Verification**: Vault unlock state is verified by testing actual cryptographic operations
+- **Automatic Correction**: Any inconsistencies between reported and actual state are automatically fixed
+- **Periodic Checks**: State verification is performed regularly during application operation
+- **Fail-Secure**: Any verification failures default to a locked state for maximum security

 ## Memory Management